-- 1. Turn on the dedicated three-phase circuit breaker or disconnect at the building service. - 2.
-Turn on the inverter's DC disconnect using the handle on the front door. - 3.
-Turn on the inverter's three-phase AC breaker using the handle on the front door. - 4.
+- 1. Turn on the inverter's DC disconnect using the handle on the front door. - 2.
+Turn on the dedicated three-phase circuit breaker or disconnect at the service or distribution equipment. - 3.
+If AC disconnect or breaker options are purchased, turn on the inverter's AC handle on the front door. - 4.
 Watch the LED indicators for initialization (green and red LEDs on), then a slow blinking green LED followed by a faster blinking green LED.
-Watch the UI for prompts and system status. - 5.
-Listen for contactor closing (inverter on-line). - 6.
-Listen for slight 60 Hz hum (transformer on-line). - 7.
-Following the blinking green LED and high frequency switching sound you should see a solid green LED.
+Watch the LCD for prompts and system status. - 5.
+Following the blinking green LED and high frequency switching sound, you should see a solid green LED.
 This confirms that the inverter is operating normally.
-The UI will show the AC Power (PAC), Energy (EAC), current and voltage as well as DC voltage.
+The LCD will show the AC Power (PAC), Energy (EAC), current and voltage as well as DC voltage.